Grisou13/mawie/docs/gui.md

 ### ExplorerWidget

-This class holds the class `AddFilesWidget`.
-In `AddFilesWidget`, there are two more classes `FileParsedWidget` which displays the parsed file and `FileNotParsedWidget` which displays the not parsed file.
+In `ExplorerWidget`, there are two more classes `FileParsedWidget` which displays the parsed file and `FileNotParsedWidget` which displays the not parsed file.